-The Program is not prescriptive about ways for boards to engage with their Observers, however, below are some examples of best practice and ways boards and Observers can maximise contribution and governance learning throughout the Observership year.
+Here are some examples of best practice and ways boards and Observers can maximise contribution and governance learning throughout the Observership year.

 - The Chair/Board Liaison meets their Observer prior to the first Board meeting to induct the Observer into the organisation and the operations of the board; - If a board induction pack is available, do share with the Observer.
-A formal or informal induction, advising on both your board culture and expectations of your Observer's participation in meetings prior to the first board meeting fast-tracks learning and engagement; - Areas of potential contribution are best discussed either prior to, or in the early stages of the Observership to set expectations and lay the foundations for the best possible Observership experience for all parties;
+A formal or informal induction, advising on both your board culture and expectations of your Observer's participation in meetings prior to the first board meeting is essential for learning and engagement; - Please discuss areas of potential contribution either prior to, or in the early stages of the Observership to set expectations and lay the foundations for the best possible Observership experience for all parties; - Joining a sub-committee and/or special strategic project at the beginning of the γear provides an opportunity for the Observer to engage with meaningful work undertaken by the board and supports their engagement with and contribution to the organisation.

-- Joining a sub-committee and/or special strategic project at the beginning of the year provides an opportunity for the Observer to engage with meaningful work undertaken by the board and supports their engagement with and contribution to the organisation. - It is at the Board's discretion to solicit input from the Observers during meetings.
+- It is at the Board's discretion to solicit input from the Observers during meetings.
 All Observers are briefed to contribute once invited to do so on the terms provided by the organisation.
 These could include: - As and when invited to do so by the Chair; - As and when the Observer feels they have something to offer; - Some boards set aside time at the end of the meeting for the Observer to reflect on discussions and to share perspectives.